 Did you find that working with Sony and PlayStation VR was a pretty smooth process?

 “Sony has been an amazing partner and they have gone out of their way to support our vision.
 The PS VR hardware is easy to work with, and Sony has provided all the dev tools needed to help a small team like ours be successful.”

 Did you have any hurdles working with the PSVR headset?

 “When making VR experiences for any platform the biggest hurdles revolve around learning how to make games for a new medium.
 There is a lot of figuring things out for the first time.
 Recently we ran into an issue where our 6’4” tall designer and our 5’9” engineer got into a heated debate over the feel of drawing the firearm from its holster.
 It took a while to realize that arm length was a huge factor in how the game played, it was just easier for our taller team member to reach around the ship’s console, and we needed to make adjustments to take differing player heights into account.”

 Do we have a price and official release date?

 And with so many games in the PSVR catalog, what would you say to current and new PlayStation VR owners on why they should choose Bow to Blood?

 “We are doing a mix of unique things with Bow to Blood that you’re not going to be able to find in other VR products.
 You’ll be piloting an airship, tasking your crew, rerouting ship power to various systems, building and managing relationships, all while trying to become champion of an arena in a fantasy reality show.
 On top of that, our procedural content will keep the game fresh and enable you to create your own unique story.
 We’ll be releasing more about the game in the coming months and really hope people are as excited to play Bow to Blood as we are to make it.”

-I really want to thank Tribetoy for taking time from their busy schedule and giving us a chance to get familiar with them, their view on VR and more information about Bow to Blood for PlayStation VR when it comes out next year.
+I really want to thank Tribetoy for taking time from their busy schedule and giving us a chance to get familiar with them, their view on VR and more information about Bow to Blood for PlayStation VR on August 28th, 2018.